 The candidacy exam must be passed within 12 months from the date of enrollment.
-A second attempt is allowed and the retake must be passed within 15 months from the date of enrollment.
+A second attempt is permitted but the retake must be passed within 15 months from the date of enrollment.

 The exam jury consists of the following members (3 or 4 in total):